dmcglinn/quant_methods/assignments/univariate_models.md

 `trees = read.csv('./data/treedata.csv')`

 1) Using the tree's dataset develop separate models for the following species:
 "Acer rubrum", "Pinus strobus", "Abies fraseri".
-For each species which of the available explanatory variables seems to be most strongly correlated to the cover of that tree.
+For the cover of each species which of the available explanatory variables seems to be the srongest explanatory variable?

 2) From the tree data construct a new species richness variable which summarizes how many unique species occur in each plot.
 Summarize this richness variable